Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 ```

 NIDs are not supported.
-The [`reject_nids` option](Options.md#reject-nids) can be enabled in order to prevent accidental creation of session templates that reference NIDs.
+The [`reject_nids` option](Options.md#reject_nids) can be enabled in order to prevent accidental creation of session templates that reference NIDs.

+If the session template belongs to a tenant, any nodes listed in this field should belong to that tenant in TAPMS.
+For more information, see [Session templates with tenancy](Multi_tenancy_with_BOS.md#session-templates-with-tenancy).

 #### Node groups